Hyperversal-Blocks/averveil/README.md

 - If condtions are not met, I want my money returned to me.

 #### Validation Criteria
-- User must be able to send and recieve money.
+- User must be able to send and receive money.
 - User must be able to define conditions for exchange of hands.

 ### ZK-Insights
 #### Description

 ##### Priority
 #### Functional Requirements
 #### User Stories